oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Transformer_AMX_bfloat16_MixedPrecision/README.md

 ## Key Implementation Details

-The sample code is written in Python and targets Sapphire Rapids only.
+The sample code is written in Python and targets 4th Gen Intel® Xeon® processors (formerly Sapphire Rapids) only.

+## Set Environment Variables

+When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
+This practice ensures that your compiler, libraries, and tools are ready for development.

 ## Run the Sample